Bucket List: 15 Best Places to Visit in Okayama, Japan

 5. Momotaro Sculpture

-A monument situated outside the Okayama Station, the Momotaro Sculpture or known as the Peach Boy is a must-see for Momotaro fans and tourists.
-Momotaro is a famous hero in Japanese folklore that was born directly from a giant peach, and when he grew up, he fought with demons at the Demon Island.
+A monument situated outside the Okayama Station, the Momotaro Sculpture or the Peach Boy is a must-see for Momotaro fans and tourists.
+Momotaro is a famous hero in Japanese folklore born directly from a giant peach, and when he grew up, he fought with demons at the Demon Island.

 6. Kibitsujinja Shrine

 One of the most popular tourist spots in Okayama is the Kibitsujinja Shrine.
-It is one of the prime Shinto shrines of the Bitchu Province where visitors can learn about Japanese religious culture.
-The shrine is reachable by a train ride or through bicycle on the Kibiji Cycle Trail.
-It consists of a series of shrines and temples with beautiful timber linking pathways.
+It is one of the prime Shinto shrines of the Bitchu Province, where visitors can learn about Japanese religious culture.
+The shrine is reachable by a train ride or bicycle on the Kibiji Cycle Trail.
+It consists of shrines and temples with beautiful timber linking pathways.